tassa-yoniso-manasi-karoto/giita/README.md

 CSS makes it possible to increase the weight *slightly* through the font-weight attribute, however most fonts do not support font-weight other than bold and thin.
 A font that does support all variations possible *and* has full support of IAST characters is noto-fonts.
 [Download](https://download-directory.github.io/) this [folder](https://github.com/notofonts/noto-fonts/tree/main/hinted/ttf/NotoSans) and install the fonts.

 With the `-noto` flag the long syllables can be formatted differently with little disruption.
+High tones are kept in bold.

 <img src="https://github.com/tassa-yoniso-manasi-karoto/giita/blob/main/notomedium.webp">